Dorian Finney-Smith NBA Preview vs. the Celtics

 Celtics 2022-23 Defensive Insights

-- Defensively, the Celtics gave up 111.4 points per game last year, fourth in the NBA.
+- Defensively, the Celtics allowed 111.4 points per contest last year, fourth in the NBA.

-- The Celtics allowed 44 rebounds on average last year, 18th in the league.
+- In terms of rebounds, the Celtics were 18th in the league last year, conceding 44.0 per contest.

-- Allowing an average of 23.1 assists last year, the Celtics were the second-ranked team in the league.
+- In terms of assists, the Celtics were second in the NBA defensively last season, allowing 23.1 per game.

-- The Celtics gave up 11.6 made 3-pointers per game last year, fifth in the NBA in that category.
+- Giving up 11.6 made three-pointers per game last season, the Celtics were fifth in the league in that category.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!